Back to Blogs

 In this, a model is trained incrementally on a stream of data, and at each step, the model selects the most informative samples for labeling to improve its performance.
 The model selects the most informative sample using a sampling strategy.

-The sampling strategy measures the informativeness of the samples and determines which samples the model should request labels for to improve its performance.
-For example, uncertainty sampling selects the samples the model is most uncertain about, while diversity sampling selects the samples most dissimilar to the samples already seen.
+For example, uncertainty sampling selects the samples the model is most uncertain about, while diversity sampling selects the samples most dissimilar to those already seen.

-Stream-based sampling is particularly useful in applications where data is continuously generated, like processing real-time video data.
-Here, it may not be feasible to wait for a batch of data to accumulate before selecting samples for labeling.
+Here, waiting for a batch of data to accumulate may not be feasible before selecting samples for labeling.
 Instead, the model must continuously adapt to new data and select the most informative samples as they arrive.

 Stream-based selective sampling